kraigspear/WeatherApp/README.md

 - Handels the various edge cases with location
 - Uses NSCache to cache weather images
 - Logic is unit tested including services via mocking out URLSession during a test run
-- Does not GCD, or (NS)Operation directly, relies on Combine
+- Does use not GCD, or (NS)Operation directly, relies on Combine
 - Follows current design trends including dark mode
 - Logging via os.log
 - Navigate to settings if permissions have not been granted